Georgia Social Work Licensing Requirements

 Social Work Associations in Georgia

-- The National Association of Social Workers (NASW): Georgia Chapter – The Georgia chapter of the NASW offers information about regional chapters within the state, upcoming conferences, and continuing education opportunities.
+- The National Association of Social Workers (NASW), Georgia Chapter: Offers information about regional chapters within the state, upcoming conferences, and continuing education opportunities.

-- The Georgia Society for Clinical Social Work (GSCSW) – A state-wide organization dedicated to the professional advancement of licensed clinical social workers and provides access to professional development and continuing education opportunities.
+- The Georgia Society for Clinical Social Work (GSCSW): A statewide organization dedicated to the professional advancement of licensed clinical social workers; provides access to professional development and continuing education opportunities.

 Frequently Asked Questions

-Question: Can I begin practicing independently once I become registered as a Licensed Master Social Worker (ASW)?
+Question: Can I begin practicing independently once I become registered as a Licensed Master Social Worker (LMSW)?

-Answer: Yes, after two years of supervised social work practice, an LMSW can practice privately and independently.
+Answer: Yes, after two years of supervised social work practice, an LMSW can practice social work privately and independently.
+However, they are not eligible to provide clinical services such as counseling and psychotherapy unless they are under supervision in preparation for applying for an LCSW license.

-Question: For the 3,000 hours of work experience required, can I count experience I gained years ago?
+Question: For the 3,000 hours of work experience required for the LCSW, can I count experience I gained years ago?

 Question: What kinds of qualifications are required of the person supervising my experience?

-Answer: Your supervisor must possess an LCSW and at least 2,000 hours of experience within no less than two years.
+Answer: Your supervisor must possess an LCSW or a similar credential (e.g., professional counselor, marriage and family therapist, psychologist) and have completed at least 2,000 hours of work experience within two years after becoming licensed.

 Question: What kind of degree do I need to practice social work in Georgia?